Written by Julie Zelenski

 Asking/answering questions about general course topics, programming languages, libraries, and tools

 For example: "Does

 strcmpcompare strings case-insensitively?
 What does the keyword

-Clarifying the requirements or specification of an assignment
+Clarifying the assignment specifications

 For example: "Do the results have to be sorted?
 What is the expected response if the input is empty?"